Barca seek to overturn daunting deficit in Copa del Rey semi with Atletico

 Who is in the other semifinal?

-The winner of this tie will face Real Sociedad or Athletic Bilbao in the final.
+The winners of this tie will face Real Sociedad or Athletic Bilbao in the final.

 Real Sociedad hold a 1-0 advantage before their second leg in San Sebastian on Wednesday.

-Flick praises ‘exceptional’ Yamal after first hat-trick for Barcelona
+Flick praises ‘exceptional’ Yamal

 At 18 years, 230 days old, Yamal is the youngest player to score his first hat-trick in La Liga, according to Opta.